-Most people come to St. Augustine to relax and enjoy the beautiful beaches.
+Most people come to St. Augustine to relax and enjoy the beautiful pristine beaches.

 But there is much more to do here than just sitting on a beach.
-St. Augustine is North Florida’s gateway to a plethora of outdoor activities and rich history and culture.
+The nation’s oldest city, St. Augustine is North Florida’s gateway to a plethora of outdoor activities and rich history and culture.

 You could easily spend a full day touring the two historic forts in the area and strolling around Old Town.

-Or spread out your trip and enjoy looking at unique artifacts at the Lightner Museum and Pirate and Treasure Museum, tour the beautiful Flagler College and sample wine at the San Sebastian Winery.
+Or spread out your trip and enjoy looking at unique art galleries and artifacts at the Maritime Museum or Lightner Museum, admire the historic buildings on St George Street, and sample wine at the San Sebastian Winery.

 From exploring the historic district of Old Town to drinking water from the Fountain of Youth here is our list of the best things to do in St. Augustine.